Chymyst/chymyst-core/docs/chymyst01.md

 ## Example: Concurrent counter

-We already know enough to start implementing some first examples of concurrent programs.
+We already know enough to start implementing a first concurrent program.

-Suppose we need to maintain a counter with an integer value, which can be incremented or decremented by non-blocking, concurrently running operations.
+Suppose we need to maintain a counter with an integer value, which can be incremented or decremented by non-blocking, concurrent requests.
 (For example, we would like to be able to increment and decrement the counter from different processes running at the same time.)

 To implement this in `JoinRun`, we begin by deciding which molecules we will need to define.
-It is clear that we will need a molecule that carries the integer value of the counter:
+Since there is no global state, it is clear that the integer value of the counter needs to be carried by a molecule.
+Let's call this molecule `counter` and specify that it carries an integer value:

 ```scala
 val counter = m[Int]

 ```

-The increment and decrement operations must be represented by other molecules.
+The increment and decrement requests must be represented by other molecules.
 Let us call them `incr` and `decr`.
 These molecules do not need to carry values, so we will define the `Unit` type as their value type: